Skip to main content

 Long-term patient-level meta-analysis

-Five year results from a patient-level meta-analysis of the totality of data available on the WATCHMAN Device, by Reddy, et al, has been published in the Journal of American College of Cardiology (JACC).
-This publication includes 5-year outcomes of PREVAIL, combined with the 5-year outcomes of PROTECT-AF, and demonstrated that LAAC with Watchman provided stroke reduction in non-valvular atrial fibrillation comparable to warfarin with additional reductions in major bleeding and mortality.
+The clinical studies in this publication includes five-year outcomes of PREVAIL, combined with the five-year outcomes of PROTECT-AF, and demonstrated that LAAC with WATCHMAN provided stroke reduction in non-valvular atrial fibrillation (NVAF) comparable to warfarin with additional reductions in major bleeding and mortality.

-CAP 2 Registry
+CAP 2 registry

-The Continued Access to PREVAIL (CAP2) Registry is a multi-center prospective non-randomized study allowing continued access to the WATCHMAN Device, following the PREVAIL trial, during regulatory review of the pre-market application for the WATCHMAN Device.
-The primary objective of the CAP2 registry was to collect additional safety and effectiveness data on the WATCHMAN Device in patients with non-valvular atrial fibrillation who are deemed by their physicians to be suitable for warfarin therapy.
+The Continued Access to PREVAIL (CAP2) registry is a multi-center prospective non-randomized study allowing continued access to the WATCHMAN Device, following the PREVAIL trial, during regulatory review of the pre-market application for the WATCHMAN Implant.5

 Initial commercial experience data